Durbin, Hawley Introduce Bipartisan Bill To Protect Employees When Businesses File For Bankruptcy

 Specifically, the Protecting Employees and Retirees in Business Bankruptcies Act would:

-- Restrict Excessive Executive Compensation Programs.
-The bill raises the threshold for obtaining court approval for executive bonuses and other excessive payouts to senior executives, the company’s 20 highest-paid employees, and highly paid consultants.
-It also ensures that company insiders cannot retain their retirement or health benefit plans if rank-and-file workers have lost their benefits through the bankruptcy process.

-- Focus on Preserving Jobs.
-The bill would re-center the Chapter 11 bankruptcy process by clarifying that the principal purpose of Chapter 11 is to preserve jobs and economically productive activity to the greatest extent possible.

-Cosponsoring the legislation are U.S. Senators Brian Schatz (D-HI), Mazie Hirono (D-HI), Tammy Duckworth (D-IL), Sherrod Brown (D-OH), Jeff Merkley (D-OR), and Amy Klobuchar (D-MN).
+Cosponsoring the legislation are U.S. Senators Brian Schatz (D-HI), Tammy Duckworth (D-IL) and Amy Klobuchar (D-MN).

-The Protecting Employees and Retirees in Bankruptcies Act has earned endorsements from the International Brotherhood of Teamsters, AFL-CIO, Transportation Workers Union, United Mine Workers of America, Association of State, County and Municipal Employees, Airline Pilots Association, United Steelworkers, International Association of Sheet Metal, Air, Rail and Transportation Workers, Communications Workers of America, Association of Flight Attendants-CWA, Alliance for Retired Americans, International Federation of Professional and Technical Engineers, and Association of Professional Flight Attendants.
+The Protecting Employees and Retirees in Bankruptcies Act has earned the endorsement of the International Brotherhood of Teamsters; AFL-CIO; American Federation of Teachers; Transport Workers Union; United Mine Workers of America; Airline Pilots Association; Alliance for Retired Americans; and the Association of Professional Flight Attendants.

 More like this: